-- Face Mask (make sure you have an extra mask available, in case the first breaks) - You MUST wear a face mask throughout class.
-If you are not wearing a mask, you will be asked to leave and you will forfeit any participation points for the day. - Laptop with a working keyboard, camera, and microphone (make sure it is charged and you have a charger with you). - You will need to use your laptops during ALL classes, even if we are meeting face-to face, to help promote proper social distancing while working in groups.
-You cannot use a phone or tablet without a keyboard, as this simply is not conducive to streamlined group work.
-If you do not have your laptop during class, you forfeit all participation points for the day. - Headphones/headset with microphone - GMU Email Address (this needs to be set up before our first day of class) - Google Account (for access to Google Docs) - Blackboard Access (make sure you are able to login to Blackboard before the first day of classes) - Document Backup of some kind (I recommend Google Docs, as it automatically saves changes, and we will be using Google Docs for class anyway) - Notebook or Paper - Writing Utensil
+- Face Mask if you are in the GMUK building (make sure you have an extra mask available, in case the first breaks) - o You MUST wear a face mask any time you are in the GMUK building. - Laptop with a working keyboard, camera, and microphone - You will need to use your laptops during ALL classes, even if we are meeting face-to face, to help promote proper social distancing while working in groups.
+You cannot use a phone or tablet without a keyboard, as this simply is not conducive to streamlined group work. - Headphones/headset with microphone - GMU Email Address (this needs to be set up before our first day of class) - Google Account (for access to Google Docs) - Blackboard Access (make sure you are able to login to Blackboard before the first day of classes) - Notebook or Paper - Writing Utensil